mbuesch/httun/doc/PROTOCOL.md

 #### httun Frame Element: Type

 This 1-byte field is not encrypted, but is authenticated.
+Only the least significant bit of this byte contains actual information:

 | Value | Name | Description                  |
 |-------|------|------------------------------|
 | 0     | Init | An initialization message.   |
 | 1     | Data | A regular data message.      |

+All other bits have undefined state.

 #### httun Frame Element: Nonce